argonautproject/scheduling/pages/patient-scheduling.md

 ###  Book Appointment
 {:.no_toc}

-After the patient is registered the actual booking interaction can occur.
+After the patient is registered, the actual booking interaction can occur.

 {% include img.html img="diagrams/Slide06.png" caption="Figure 1: Book Appointment" %}

-After the patient is registered the actual booking interaction can occur.
 This step is the same as described in [Scenario-1](#book-appointment).

 ###  Patient Coverage Update Option C
 {:.no_toc}